BrodyGGG/BrodyGGG.github.io/README.md

 Welcome!
 This repository showcases two of my group projects: a **Banking App** and a **Hangman Game** as well as a few other projects I created.
-These projects are to show case what I have learned throughout my software application and the journey.
+These projects are to show case what I have learned throughout my software engineering class and the journey.
 Enjoy.

 ## Table of Contents